 Now more than ever, banks market credit cards toward millennials.
 The economy relies on consumer credit to keep it ticking along.
 And banks have a seemingly endless supply of money to lend out to those who are both acceptable to it and creditworthy.
 One of the favorite tools banks have to lend out money, quickly, are credit cards.

-The #1 thing Millennials don’t understand about credit cards is how to take advantage of the features and terms of their credit cards offered by their financial institutions.
-Features and Terms are such things as the interest rate charged (I.e., for cash advances and purchases), repayment schedules, perks, points, cash back, and so on.
+The #1 thing Millennials don’t understand about credit card features is how to take advantage of them.
+Features and Terms are such things as the interest rate charged (I.e., for cash advances and purchases), repayment schedules, perks, points, cashback, and so on.
 While Millennials tend to focus on the “What’s in it for them,” i.e., How many airline points the credit card provides, they tend to overlook the pieces that cost them money.

 When used correctly, and part of a sound financial plan, including having an emergency fund, credit cards can be a powerful financial tool that offers the borrower perks, points, cashback, and, most importantly, a free loan- albeit for a short period.
 And when the statement gets generated at the end of the period, the borrower generally has 1-4 weeks to pay “the amount due,” which is the absolute minimum.
 And the banks hope you ONLY pay this minimum.

 Low-Interest Rate Credit Cards